liborty/indxvec/README.md

 ## Release Notes (Latest First)

+**Version 0.1.6** - improved comments.
+Used Vec::with_capacity for new vectors of known lengths.
+Maybe a bit faster but no change in functionality.

 **Version 0.1.5** - fixed an inconsistency in `binsearch` result.

 **Version 0.1.4** - swapped arguments of `unindex` for compatibility.
 Added more comments.